TommyCallahan/coding-challenge/README.md

 FRONT END TEST:

-Because it will be a large part of the job to start, could you please demonstrate your HTML and CSS skills by taking the attached mockup, slicing it up, and creating an identical (or as close as you can get it) HTML file?
+Demonstrate your HTML and CSS skills by taking the attached mockup, slicing it up, and creating an identical (or as close as you can get it) HTML file?
 Please use Google web font "Raleway" (regular).